z-katas/arch-katas-dcc/ADRs/adr-queue-stream.md

-# Title
-Choosing Message queue vs Event stream
+# Choosing Message queue vs Event stream

 ## Status
-proposed
+Accepted

 ## Context
 Spotlight platform being an event driven system, queue/stream becomes a vital component of the architecture.
 Platform would need a long term reliable solution to scale for its use cases and build an event sourcing system.